Your support is crucial for advancing the CHEERS Act and helping the hospitality industry; click below to take action:

 THE CHEERS ACT

-As restaurants bars and venues continue to face high inflation, supply chain issues, and other logistical challenges, a large coalition of related industries is advocating for federal economic recovery through H.R.
-7577, the CHEERS Act: Creating Hospitality Economic Enhancement for Restaurants and Servers, introduced by U.S. Representatives Darin LaHood (R-IL-16) and Steven Horsford (D-NV-04).
+As restaurants bars and venues continue to face high inflation, supply chain issues, and other logistical challenges, a large coalition of related industries is advocating for federal economic recovery through the CHEERS Act: Creating Hospitality Economic Enhancement for Restaurants and Servers (H.R.7620).

 This bipartisan legislation proposes a straightforward tax incentive to promote the use of kegs – encouraging consumers to enjoy a beer in the freshest, most energy-efficient manner possible while supporting bars and restaurants.